babonet13/HostYourNode/HowTo/0_UnderstandPrerequisites/0_HardPrerequisites.md

 Objectives (Why ?) :
 --
-Insure that your hardware in compliant with resources supplied by the HostYourNode projet
+Insure that your hardware is compliant with resources (mainly images) provided by the HostYourNode projet

 Description (What ?) :
 --